TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3519/driverlib/sysctl_power_policy_sleep_to_standby/README.md

 STANDBY0.

-**Note**: When debugging the application, the power access port (PWR-AP) will force the device to remain active.
+**Note**: When debugging the application, the power access port (PWR-AP) will force the device to remain active, and not enter the low power mode.
 In order to see full functionality of this example, it is recommended to terminate the debug session.
 Refer to the Debug section of the TRM for more information about debugging in low power modes.